 Publications and Manuscript Under Review:

-Job Market Paper, Revising for Resubmission, Marketing Science
+Job Market Paper, Major revision, Marketing Science

 Winner, ISMS Doctoral Dissertation Proposal Competition, 2023